CiscoDevNet/cdo-deploy-sdc/README.md

 ## What does the deploy_sdc.sh script do?
 While it's not necessary to know all of the detailed steps that the script executes to use the deploy script, we are providing the following details for the inquisitive or those that may want to adapt the script for some other Linux distro.

-Note that when running the script, the current user must be able to run `sudo` commands and will be prompted for their password when running the script, as there are `sudo` commands as needed as part of the deploy script.
-As always, check the script's code in `deploy.sh` if there are concerns over the use of the sudo commands.
+Note that when running the script, the current user must be able to run `sudo` commands and will be prompted for their password when running the script, as there are `sudo` commands embedded as needed as part of the deploy script.
+As always, check the script's code in `deploy.sh` if there are concerns over the use of the sudo commands contained within.

 **Note: Do NOT sudo or run as root!**